pwnlandia/mhn/README.md

     Path for log file ["mhn.log"]:

-MHN Can be run with an optional component called honeymap.
-This allows realtime visualization of the honeypot data as it flows back to the MHN server.

-    $ sudo ./install_honeymap.sh  #optional

 ### Running

 If the installation scripts ran successfully you should have a number of services running on your MHN server.
 See below for checking these.
-Note: if you did not install honeymap, you will not see honeymap or geoloc in the list below.

     user@precise64:/opt/MHN/scripts$ sudo /etc/init.d/nginx status
      * nginx is running